PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/KANBAN.md

 - [ ] 2.
 Manage Spell checking
 - [ ] 3.
 Work on the landing page
 - [ ] Delete the blog
-- [ ] change the icon to something better
+- [ ] 2.
+Essays could be split out into Essays and Research Topics. and topics could link to different forms of media

 ## IN PROGRESS

-- [ ] change the name to Coppermind

 ## COMPLETE

 **Complete**
+- [x] change the name to Coppermind

 ## GIVE UP

+- [ ] change the icon to something better